uttamLab/UNSEG/README.md

 The repository includes:
 * Source Python code of UNSEG.
 * Jupyter notebook to demonstrate the nuclei and cell segmention pipeline.
 * Zipped test RGB image of human gallbladder tissue, where the blue and red channels contain nucleus and cell membrane markers, respectively.
+* Requirements.txt